Flush building pipes when reopening

 DU advises flushing plumbing to remove stagnant water in commercial buildings when reopening after extended closure.

 Closing buildings and businesses for weeks or months reduces water usage, potentially leading to stagnant water inside building plumbing.
 This water can become unsafe to drink or otherwise use for personal or commercial purposes.
+Types of buildings/businesses affected include churches, day cares, offices, restaurants, and schools.
 EPA recommends that commercial building owners, building managers, and businesses take steps to flush the building’s plumbing before reopening.
 Flushing involves opening taps and letting the water run to remove water that has been standing in the interior pipes and/or outlets.
 The flushing time can vary by the plumbing configuration and type of outlet being cleared.
-Types of buildings/businesses affected include churches, daycares, offices, restaurants, and schools.
+Flushing may need to occur in segments (by floor or room) based on the building’s plumbing design and water pressure.
+Begin nearest to where water enters the building and move toward the farthest tap.
+Cold water should be flushed before hot water.
 Consideration should be given to completing the following minimum preventative measures:

 All cold water outlets should be flushed before hot water.